 In 1897 the Bayer company modified Salicylate by acetylation and “Aspirin” (acetylsalicylic acid ) was born.
 This was aggressively marketed by Bayer even though it had been first synthesized by the French chemist Gerhardt in 1853.

-It was better tolerated that the simple salicylate compound and had additional effects.
+It was better tolerated than the simple salicylate compound and had additional effects.
 It is estimated that currently 40,000 tons are consumed annually!

 These indigo dyes were rare and expensive enough to be called “blue gold” in ancient India.
 The natural dyes are a metabolite of the ring/cyclic amino acid Tryptophan, made by the specific fermentation of certain plants in big piles by the Indians to create the blue color.